11/12/2024

 Joel Riddle

 Yeah, sure.
 On your first question, the government remains very focused on progressing an environmental assessment over middle arm.
 That process kicked off middle of last year.
-You know, that is continuing.
-They expect to reach a final environmental assessment being completed by the end of 2025 is their target.
-From where I can, you know, kind of from my perspective, they are on track to deliver on that timeline.
+That is continuing.
+They expect to reach a final environmental assessment being completed by the end of 2025 as their target.
+From where I can, kind of from my perspective, they are on track to deliver on that timeline.
 And we've had a new government come into power in the Northern Territory.
-It's a country liberal party for everyone not familiar with the terms in Australia.
-Liberal Party means right of center, and they've been very positive around both the Beataloo and middle arm since they've come into power a few months ago.
-They had a really nice announcement over overnight related to their support of the Beataloo and therefore middle arm.
-So we, you know, I think we have very strong support at the local Northern Territory level.
-You also remember that the federal government has committed one and a half billion Australian or about a million a billion dollars US for the middle arm project.
-That will go toward common user infrastructure.
-So, you know, we, we, we enjoy both, you know, federal government support and local government support on on middle arm.
-As far as what the company is doing on our NT LNG project, we remain on track with working with our our new partner Bechtel.
-Bechtel kicked off pre feed studies over the last quarter, and we hope to finish those pre feed studies by second quarter of next year and be in position to move to feed for NT LNG.
-And so we'll be working on feed in second half of next year through middle of twenty twenty six.
-And there's where we would line up, you know, the environmental approval hopefully will be in place for middle arm.
+It's a country liberal party for everyone.
+Not familiar with the terms in Australia.
+Liberal party means right of center, and they've been very positive around both the Beedaloo and Middlearm since they've come into power a few months ago.
+They had a really nice announcement overnight related to their support of the Beedaloo and therefore Middlearm.
+Um, so we, you know, I think we have very strong support at the local Northern territory level.
+Um, you also remember that the federal government has committed one and a half billion Australian or about a million, a billion dollars us for the middle arm project, um, that will go toward a common user infrastructure.
+Um, so, you know, we, we, we, we enjoy both. federal government support and local government support on MedAlarm.
+As far as what the company is doing on our NTLNG project, we remain on track with working with our new partner, Bechtel.
+Bechtel kicked off pre-feed studies over the last quarter, and we hope to finish those pre-feed studies by second quarter of next year and be in position to move to feed for NTLNG.
+And so we'll be working on feed in second half of next year through middle of 2026, and there's where we would line up.
+You know, the environmental approval hopefully will be in place for Middle Arm.
 We'll have our feed study completed.
-We'll have the drilling of our six pilot wells with long term flow tests with some cash flow to get us comfortable around reserves.
-And that points us to a sanction decision as early as the end of twenty twenty six.
-You know, as far as the checkerboard is concerned, we are in commercial discussions with our partner, Daily Waters Energy.
+We'll have the drilling of our six pilot wells with long-term flow tests with some cash flow to get us comfortable around reserves, and that points us to a sanctioned decision as early as the end of 2026.
+As far as the checkerboard is concerned, we are in commercial discussions with our partner, Daily Waters Energy.
 That's the company led by Brian Sheffield.
 So those commercial discussions are ongoing.
-As far as the details around those discussions, I think it's a little early to discuss at this point, but we'll likely update the market further on the market.
-On the conclusion of the checkerboard discussion in first half of next year.
+As far as the details around those discussions, I think it's a little early to discuss at this point, but we'll likely update the market further. on the conclusion of the checkerboard discussion in first half of next year.
 Great.
+Thanks, Joe.

 speaker